modelica/ModelicaSpecification/RationaleMCP/0037/resource-directory.md

 ## Special resource directories

-The specification is currently giving special meaning to two external resource directores, specified using the legacy form of Modelica URIs:
+The specification is currently giving special meaning to a few external resource directores, specified using the legacy form of Modelica URIs:
+- _modelica:/TopPackage/Resources/Include_
+- _modelica:/TopPackage/Resources/Library_
-- _modelica://ModelicaLibraryName/Resources/Include_
+- _modelica:/TopPackage/Resources/Source_
-- _modelica://ModelicaLibraryName/Resources/Library_
+- _modelica:/TopPackage/Resources/Language_

 As these are considered a legacy form as of this MCP, the following replacements are suggested:
 - _modelica:~?resource=Include_
 - _modelica:~?resource=Library_
+- _modelica:~?resource=Source_
+- _modelica:~?resource=Language_

 To use _Include_ and _Library_ directories associated with the top level package instead of the encapsulation barrier, there are at least two natural possibilities:
 - Introduce something like a double tilde for reference to the current top level package: